xiangyi-njust/FWS/README.md

 │           ├─ bilstm                                Weight of Bi-LSTM model │           └─ textcnn                               Weight of TextCNN model │
-├─ FWS Recognition                                   Source code of FWS recognition │    ├─ main.py					     Source code of data preprocessing, training and testing of FWS recognition model │    └─ run.py					     Source code to start training of FWS recognition │
+├─ FWS Recognition                                   Module of FWS recognition │    ├─ main.py					     Source code of data preprocessing, training and testing of FWS recognition model │    └─ run.py					     Source code to start training of FWS recognition │